RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Departments.md

 In 2 years, RESETHACKER has become one of a fastest-growing community of open knowledge.

-How did it happen?
+*How did it happen?*
 Over 70+ people has contributed and 20+ people are volunteering the RESETHACKER Community.

-How **RESETHACKER Community** is separated from the Departments?
+*How **RESETHACKER Community** is separated from the Departments?*

-We have created a department based on domains,skills and experiences.
+We have created a department based on domain,skill and experience.
-Departments mainly focus on projects & development where ResetHacker community focus on providing free cybersecurity knowledge Non-Technical & Technical people in India.
+Each Departments mainly focus on projects & Development where ResetHacker community focus on providing free cybersecurity knowledge Non-Technical & Technical people in India.

 Index | Department
 --- | ---